namrata4447/Aatmani-Project-Doc/README.md

 - Install and Configure Fluent-Bit :
   https://docs.fluentbit.io/manual/v/1.3/installation/kubernetes
 - Fluent Bit must be deployed as a DaemonSet, so on that way it will be available on every node of your Kubernetes cluster.
-- To get started  create the namespace, service account and role setup.
+- To get started  we created the namespace, service account and role setup in a fluent-bit.yml file.
 - Create a ConfigMap that will be used by our Fluent Bit DaemonSet.
 - After installing we need to make necessary changes in FLUENT_ELASTICSEARCH_HOST : mention Public IP of the instance where elastic and kibana are installed in fluent-bit.yml file.